-For all Notes, we reserve the right to alter the offered rate structure from time to time as we deem necessary.
+For all Notes, we reserve the right to alter the offered rate from time to time, and rates will be set forth on the then-current Interest Rate Sheet.
 Those changes would not affect the terms of Notes already sold under the terms of this prospectus.
 We also reserve the right to suspend the sale of the Notes for a period of time or to reject any specific Investment Request, with or without a reason.